jronallo/iiif-workshop/workshop/use-cases.md

 As an _art student_, I want to _zoom in on an image_, so that I can _learn about the brush strokes of a particular artist_.

+> Take a quick look at the images in this [blog post][wendymac] for an example of a surprising discovery.
+(As well as a good argument for why an art student still wants to see the painting in person.)

 <!-- #todo:0 What's a better use case example? -->

 ## Initial Questions